-Professor of The Economics of Health and Social Policy, Faculty of Social Sciences
+Professor of Health Economics, Faculty of Medicine & Health Sciences

 I am an applied health economist with a well established track record for generating high quality research income even in times of austerity.